🔼The name Ishpah: Summary

 🔼Etymology of the name Ishpah

-The name Ishpah is spelled the same as the Hebrew word for jasper, which in turn looks like it comes from a verb שׁפה (shapa), which appears to have something to do with fire and conspicuousness:
+The name Ishpah is spelled the same as the Hebrew word for jasper, which in turn looks like it comes from a verb שׁפה (shapa), which appears to have something to do with border-marking fire:

 Here at Abarim Publications we're pretty sure that Ishpah's name commemorates what the prophet Daniel proclaimed about those with insight: they will shine brightly like the brightness of the expanse of heaven, and those who lead the many to righteousness like the stars forever and ever (Daniel 12:3).
 Ishpah means He Will Shine Conspicuously.